 "Throughout my life I've made things work out," Klein told me.
 In Florida "that was not at all the case."

 The day after our train ride, Klein stood behind a camera in a West Baltimore basement.
 He pointed the camera at his two latest subjects, Twig Harper, the psychedelic therapist, and Carly Ptak, the hypnotist, as they posed for their portraits.
 Harper and Ptak first gained notoriety as Nautical Almanac, an influential noise music act from the same Michigan scene that produced Andrew WK and Wolf Eyes.
 More recently, their fame has hinged on Harper's use of guided psychedelic drug trips for therapeutic purposes.

 Scattered lights lit the cavernous house, a space filled with a patchwork of found and handcrafted objects.
-In a dim room sat a deprivation chamber.
-In another, comfortable seats where Twig guides visitors on trips after they've ingested hallucinogens.
+In a dim room sat a deprivation chamber that Harper's patients use after they've ingested LSD or mushrooms.
 Outside, words of New Age positivity decorated the purple bricks of the house's facade.
 "Friends," "Peace," "Love."